Principles

 Explainable outcomes

-When Syx or any model influences what you see, you should be able to understand why.
+When Emerga or any local model influences what you see, you should be able to understand why.

 • If we rank items, we show the main reasons in plain language.